 In his first few months as president, Hoover showed that he wanted to fix problems and help people, just like he had in his life before being president.
 He continued the civil service reform of the early 20th Century by opening more jobs in the government.
 As the summer of 1929 came to a close, Hoover was a popular leader and it seemed like he was going to go on to many more years of success.
 However, history now remembers Hoover as one of the worst presidents, and he lost his next election.

-Although the 1920s were a time when stock prices were going up, in the last four years, prices when up much faster and much higher.
-In an article titled “Everyone Ought to Be Rich,” John J. Raskob told Americans to invest just $15 dollars a month in the market.
+Although the 1920s were a time when stock prices were going up, in the last four years of the 20s, prices went up much faster and much higher.
+In an article titled “Everyone Ought to Be Rich,” John J. Raskob told Americans to invest just $15 a month in the market.
 After twenty years, he wrote, the stocks would be worth $80,000.
 People all around the nation got excited about stocks.
 In 1925, the total value of the New York Stock Exchange was $27 billion, but by September 1929, that figure went up to $87 billion.
 This meant that the average stockholder more than tripled the value of the stocks he or she was lucky enough to own.

 Secondary Source: Chart